 - No person shall operate, service, maintain or repair an aircraft other than in conformance with current FAA and Port regulations.

-- It is the responsibility of the aircraft operator to secure his/her aircraft while parked at the airport.
+- It is the responsibility of the aircraft operator to secure their aircraft while parked at the airport.
 The Port assumes no responsibility for the condition, maintenance or upkeep of tie-down ropes or chocks.

-- The maximum allowable weight limit of aircraft shall be 12,500 pounds, single wheel.
+- The maximum allowable weight limit of aircraft shall be 12,500 pounds, per single wheel.

 - Aircraft shall take-off or land from the paved runway only.